jdolinsky/fooddelivery_bigquery/README.md

 This project is for a food delivery company.
 At the end of each business day, a CSV file with daily transactions is uploaded to a folder in Google Cloud Storage (GCS).
 The objective is to extract, transform, and load the data into a warehouse for future data analysis.

 The ETL pipeline is built to handle batch transactions.
-It could be adapted to run at different times based on the business needs.
+It can be adapted to run at different times based on business needs.
 Apache Airflow is used to orchestrate the data pipeline.
 The main steps are outlined below:

 * Load the CSV file with daily transactions from GCS to a dedicated workstation
-* Read and transform the data, and output the cleaned data in a CSV file using pandas
+* Read and transform the data, then output the cleaned data in a CSV file using pandas
 * Upload the processed CSV file back to GCS
 * Load the data into a BigQuery table

-Initial data exploration of a sample CSV using [Google Colab](https://colab.research.google.com/drive/1hDmEUaY3SmjFDCEodYh0IyWJOrkl4P7-?usp=sharing) revealed the steps to clean the data before storing it in BigQuery:
+Initial exploration of a data sample using [Google Colab](https://colab.research.google.com/drive/1hDmEUaY3SmjFDCEodYh0IyWJOrkl4P7-?usp=sharing) reveals the necessary steps to clean the data before storing it in BigQuery:
 * Remove duplicate rows
 * Remove trailing colons from items
 * Remove special characters from items

-These operations are going to be implemented as a **PythonOperator** in the data pipeline.
+These operations are to be implemented as a **PythonOperator** in the data pipeline.

 The complete data exploration notebook can be found in the Google Colab [document](https://colab.research.google.com/drive/1hDmEUaY3SmjFDCEodYh0IyWJOrkl4P7-?usp=sharing).